-Learning Objectives: To learn about (i) lub axiom of R and its consequences.
+After completion of the course, a student should learn:

-one
+- (i) lub axiom of R and its consequences.

-(ii) Convergence of sequences in R.
+- (ii) Convergence of sequences in R.

-(iii) Limit and continuity of real valued functions of variable.
+- (iii) ODE and its applications.

-Unit-I: Real Number System and Sequence of Real Numbers Lectures)
+Unit I: Real Number System and Sequence of Real Numbers (15 Lectures)